mathwhiz1212/proxmox-notes/PfSense.md

 Network

-We're using our `vmbr0` Linux bridge and our management network VLAN (400 in my case).
+We're using our `vmbr0` Linux bridge and our WAN network VLAN (500 in my case).

 Uncheck firewall.